AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Implemented new syntax for variable logging.
 See :ref:`bskPrinciples-6`.
 - Basilisk minimum Python version is now formally 3.8.x (checked by build files).
 Previously, it was indicated to be 3.7.x yet in practice it was 3.8.x.
+- Added a ``TotalAccumDV_CN_N`` field in :ref:`SCStatesMsgPayload` that saves the total accumulated velocity of the spacecraft's center of mass in the inertial frame.

 .. warning::